Scroll horizontally to see the whole table.

 Fast forward a decade, and an entire ecosystem exists around cryptocurrencies and digital assets, of which there are more than 7,000, and the number continues to grow.
 Following the 2008 global financial crisis, trust in the fractional reserve banking system diminished, debt continues to pose a significant threat, and many, especially those below the age of 40, sought an alternative to fiat currency.
 The demand for cryptocurrencies results in many exchanges vying for the title of the best Bitcoin exchange.
 It leads to improvements in their trading platforms and services to attract traders.
 Bitcoin remains the most valuable cryptocurrency, and most online Forex brokers start to offer trading in this evolving asset class, either via direct market access or through derivatives, most commonly contract for differences (CFDs).
 Investors and traders need to understand the difference between buying and selling the actual currency or doing so with a derivatives contract.

 At first, most Bitcoin transactions took place on cryptocurrency exchanges, but Forex brokers expanded into the sector.
 Today, most offer Bitcoin CFDs, and some support various wallets to allow transactions of actual cryptocurrencies.
-Our review examined over 100 brokers to determine the best Bitcoin brokers for November 2020.
+Our review examined over 100 brokers to determine the best Bitcoin brokers.
 The sector remains in its infancy but has matured to a level where trading has become more stable, price action respects technical parameters, and a growing number of professionals have entered the market.
 Companies, especially software companies, and banks started to embrace Bitcoin and company as an asset, and investors and traders have one more sector to analyze, trade, and generate profits.
 Bitcoin trading will continue to attract new traders and expand its market share among traded assets.
-With this list of our best Bitcoin brokers, you will have the infrastructure to add Bitcoin trading to your daily routine successfully.

 As with all assets, regulation varies by jurisdiction, and in the case of Bitcoin and other digital assets, it may differ between regions within the same country if there is some kind of federalized political system.
 Since all our reviewed brokers provide exposure to the cryptocurrency market via CFDs, traders do not possess ownership of the underlying asset.
 Therefore, cryptocurrency regulation, spotty and changing as it may be, does not apply.
 All that matters is that the broker remains well-regulated and compliant with all rules, and CFD traders have nothing to worry over.
 It is important to note that those seeking to buy and hold, or hodl as the cryptocurrency sector refers to it, must do so by purchasing Bitcoin on an exchange, which requires a cryptocurrency wallet.
 CFDs are for trading purposes with a short-term approach only, due to daily financing costs on leveraged overnight positions.
 So, if you want to hodl, you must own the asset in your cryptocurrency wallet, but if you seek to trade and profit from the volatility in price action, you will do so with ease by using CFDs.
 Ensure you do so with a regulated broker, which was a criterion for all the Bitcoin brokers we reviewed.